-Bit Туре Initial State Function 7 R 0 Reserved 6 R/W 0 = enable checking Disable Receive HEC Checking (HEC Enable) When not set, the HEC is calculated on first 4 bytes of received cell, and compared against the 5th byte.
-When set (= I), the HEC byte is not checked.
-5 R/W 0 = enable calcu- late & replace isable Transmit HEC Calculate & Replace then set, the 5th header byte of cells queued for transmit is not replaced with the HEC calculated across the first four of that cell.
-4,3 R/W 00 = 1 cycle bit # 4 3 2 R 1 = empty Transmit FIFO Status 1 = TxFIFO empty 0 = TxFIFO not empty 1 R 1 TxLED Status 0 = Cell Transmitted 1 = Cell Not Transmitted 0 R 1 RxLED Status 0 = Cell Received 1 = Cell Not Received
+Bit Туре Initial State Function 7 R 0 Reserved 6 R/W 0 = enable Checking Disable Receive HEC Checking (HEC Enable) When not set, the HEC is calculated on first 4 bytes of received cell, and compared against the 5th byte.
+When set = 1), the HEC byte is not checked.
+5 R/W 0 = enable Calculate & Replace isable Transmit HEC Calculate & Replace When set, the 5th header byte of cells queued for transmit is not replaced with the HEC calculated across are first four replace bytes of that cell.
+4, 3 R/W 00 = 1 cycle RxREF Pulse Width Select Bit #4 3 0 0 RxREF active for 1 cycle of the recovered clock 0 1 RxREF active for 2 cycle of the recovered clock 1 0 RxREF active for 4 cycle of the recovered clock 1 1 RxREF active for 8 cycle of the recovered clock 2 R 1 = empty Transmit FIFO Status 1 = TxFIFO empty 0 = TxFIFO not empty 1 R 1 TxLED Status 0 = Cell Transmitted 1 = Cell Not Transmitted 0 R 1 RxLED Status 0 = Cell Received 1 = Cell Not Received

-Low Byte Counter Register [7:0]
+LOW BYTE COUNTER REGISTER [7:0]